 The Lunar Instrumentation for Subsurface Thermal Exploration with Rapidity (LISTER) an instrument to measure heat flow from the interior of the Moon attempting to drill 7 to 10 feet (2 to 3 meters) below the surface.
 (Texas Tech University, Lubbock)

-PlanetVac is a technology for gathering lunar regolith and transfering to other instruments for analysis, or put it in a container that another spacecraft could return to Earth.
+PlanetVac is a technology for gathering lunar regolith and transferring to other instruments for analysis, or put it in a container that another spacecraft could return to Earth.
 (Honeybee Robotics Ltd., Pasadena, CA)

 SAMPLR: Sample Acquisition, Morphology Filtering, and Probing of Lunar Regolith acquire sample making use of a robotic arm that is a spare from the Mars Exploration Rover mission - Spirit and Opportunity.
 (Maxar Technologies, Westminster, CO)